MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/connect-pilot-pool-to-legacy-edge-servers.md

 description: "After deploying Lync Server 2013, you need to configure a federation route for your site.
 In order to use the federated route that is being used by Lync Server 2010, Lync Server 2013 must be configured to use this route."
 ---

-# Connect pilot pool to legacy Edge Servers [W14 to W15]
+# Connect pilot pool to legacy Edge Servers
 []
 After deploying Lync Server 2013, you need to configure a federation route for your site.
 In order to use the federated route that is being used by Lync Server 2010, Lync Server 2013 must be configured to use this route.